leviat-tech/jsdraft/README.md

 ## Running the app

+A demo of the app can be found here: https://jsdraft.netlify.app

 The app can run in the browser, or as a standalone Electron app.

-To run the app, begin by cloning the repository and compiling the library:
+To run the app locally, begin by cloning the repository and compiling the library:
 ```bash
 npm install
 npm run build